ibm-cloud-docs/cloud-databases/ha-dr.md

 ## Application-level high availability
 {: #application-ha}

 Applications that communicate over networks and cloud services are subject to transient connection failures.
-You want to design your applications to retry connections when errors are caused by a temporary loss in connectivity to your deployment or to {{site.data.keyword.cloud_notm}}.
+You want to design your applications to reconnect (not just retry) when errors are caused by a temporary loss in connectivity to your deployment or to {{site.data.keyword.cloud_notm}}.

 Because {{site.data.keyword.databases-for}} is a managed service, regular updates and database maintenance occur as part of normal operations.
 Such maintenance can occasionally cause short intervals where your database is disabled.

-Your applications must be designed to handle temporary interruptions to the database, implement error handling for failed database commands, and implement retry logic to recover from a temporary interruption.
+Your applications must be designed to handle temporary interruptions to the database, implement error handling for failed database commands, and implement reconnect logic to recover from a temporary interruption.

 Several minutes of database unavailability or connection interruptions are not expected.
 Open a [support ticket](https://cloud.ibm.com/unifiedsupport/cases/add) with details if you have time periods longer than a minute with no connectivity so we can investigate.